nervosnetwork/rfcs/rfcs/0007-scoring-system-and-network-security/0007-scoring-system-and-network-security.md

 PeerStore should be persistent storage and store PeerInfos as more as possible.

-PeerInfo should at least includes below fields:
+PeerInfo should include fields below at least:

 ```
 PeerInfo {